PizzaStack/screening-reports-service/src/main/java/com/revature/screenforce/util/README.md

 ##### public java.time.LocalDate getYearToDate()

 *Returns*:
-return The start date in UTC one year prior from now
+return The start date in UTC of January 1st of the current year

 **Useful Links**